cmmorrow/build-magic/docs/user_guide/runners/docker_usage.md

 -c release 'twine upload dist/*'
 ```

+!!!
+Note
+    There is a special exclusion to prevent deleting files and directories that are modified inside the .git directory in the working directory to prevent git from becoming corrupted.

 ## Debugging the build-magic Container

 If a command fails in the container for an unknown reason, the *persist* Action can be used for troubleshooting.
 The *persist* Action will keep the container running in the background after build-magic has exited.